MENU

 1. The granting of a promotional increase must be made at the time of the promotion.
 Lack of available funds at the time of the promotion will not justify a retroactive or delayed increase.
 Promotional increases are subject to departmental budgetary limitations and approval of the appropriate vice president and the Office of Human Resources.

-4. An employee is expected to remain in a position for at least six months before seeking promotional opportunities.
-If in the best interests of the university, the Vice President of Human Resources may grant an exception to this provision.
+3. An employee is expected to remain in a position for at least six months before seeking promotional opportunities.
+If, in the best interests of the university, the Vice President of Human Resources may grant an exception to this provision.
 This provision does not apply to Temporary employees.

-5. Exceptions to this policy must be approved by the Provost or University President.
+4. Exceptions to this policy must be approved by the Provost or the University President.

 Staff Demotions

-1. A demotion is defined as a reduction in job responsibilities and authority to a position in a lower pay grade.
+1. Demotion is defined as a reduction in job responsibilities, authority, and/or potentially lower compensation.

 2. While an employee may request a voluntary demotion for a variety of personal reasons, a demotion may also be the result of reorganization, or represent changes in job function due to inadequate performance, inability to attain job objectives, or disciplinary action.